 3 Days in Louisville Weekend Itinerary

-Okay, so now you know all of the fun things to do in the city – but how do you plan your trip?
+Okay, so now you know all of the fun things to do – but how do you plan your trip?
 We are outlining how to spend a weekend in Louisville to help you plan your time in the city.

-On the first day of your 3-day Louisville Weekend Getaway, get settled into your hotel (tips on where to stay in a minute!) and then set off to explore the city sights!
+On the first day of your 3-day Louisville Weekend Getaway, get settled into your hotel (tips on where to stay below) and then set off to see the sights!

 Start by exploring Downtown Louisville on foot.
 Visit the Louisville Slugger Museum – or any other place on Museum Row that interests you (but definitely stop in Art Eatables for a bourbon truffle!).
 Eat lunch at Mussels and Burger Bar.